nhoefflin/SOCAnalyst/README.md

   - VSI has heard rumors that a competitor, JobeCorp, may be launching cyberattacks to disrupt VSI's business.
   - As a SOC analyst, I am tasked with using Splunk to monitor against potential attacks on our systems and applications.
-  - My Networking team has provided me with past logs to help me develop baselines and create reports, alerts, and dashboards.
+  - The Networking team has provided me with past logs to help me develop baselines and create reports, alerts, and dashboards.

 ## Reports
 I designed the following reports to assist VSI with quickly identifying specific information: